data-8/zero-to-data-8/z2d8/connect_website_and_textbook.md

 Congratulations, you should now have a fully-functioning course website hosting your version of the textbook!
 See the sections to the left for next steps.

+### The textbook repository structure

+The raw materials for the textbook can be found at https://github.com/data-8/textbook.
+This sections details the information that is found in the repository:

+* `notebooks/` contains the Jupyter Notebooks that contain all the course material.
+These are what students are directed to with interact links.
+* `chapters/` contains a collection of Markdown files that define the page title and structure of the textbook.
+These embed the HTML that is generated from `notebooks/`.
+* `notebooks-html/` contains HTML that is *generated* from the Jupyter Notebooks in the textbook.
+* `notebooks-images/` contains images *generated* for the content in `notebooks-html/`.

+The in your `data8-template` repository, the `notebooks-html` section has been generated from the latest release of the Data 8 textbook.